Your Rights if Denied the Purchase of a Firearm

 - Contact the FTC at Email address email@example.com to discuss the ineligible determination and/or to provide additional information deemed pertinent to the final determination of eligibility.
 Fingerprint comparison may be necessary in some instances, and may support the issuance of a Unique Firearms Identification Number (UFIN) to facilitate future purchase approvals.
 See our firearm brochure.

-- Review your criminal history record and request correction of the record if the record is found to be in error, pursuant to § 9.1-132, Code of Virginia, provided that any such action is initiated within 30 days of the denial.
+- Review your criminal history record and request correction of the record if the record is found to be in error, pursuant to VA Code § 9.1-132, provided that any such action is initiated within 30 days of the denial.
 You may obtain a copy of your Virginia criminal history record by completion of a Criminal History Record Request Form SP-167.
 This form can be viewed, downloaded and/or printed by visiting the Virginia State Police Forms page.
 This form is also available by calling or writing the following:

 Virginia State Police